Pepper Spray FAQ

 Does pepper spray work on animals?

-Yes.
-Pepper spray will work to ward off wild animals, including dogs.
-If you are going to carrying pepper spray specifically for protection from animals, you will want to purchase bear and dog spray that has been formulated to work very well on animals.
+Yes. it will work to ward off wild animals, including dogs.
+If you are going to carrying it specifically for protection from animals, you will want to purchase our bear or dog spray that has been formulated to work extremely well on animals.
 Dogs should only be treated with the dog spray as they often cannot flush the pepper spray out of their eyes and the different formulation of the dog spray will allow for the effects to be temporary.

 Is it legal for me to carry pepper spray?

-Pepper spray is legal in all 50 states.
+It is legal in all 50 states.
 That being said, in some cities you will need to pay attention to specific regulations concerning where you can buy the spray, where you can possess the spray and also where you can use it.
-The best option is to call your local police department and ask them about any regulations that pertain to you and your use and possession of pepper spray.
+The best option is to call your local police department and ask them about any regulations that pertain to you and your use and possession of it.
 Knowing the law will help you to use your pepper spray with as much confidence as possible, which is important when you are in those life and death situations where indecision can cost you dearly.
-See our Pepper Spray Laws article for more detailed information.
+See our state laws article for more detailed information, including state laws.

 Pepper spray on airplanes?